e2d2iCode/tmpl-repo-github/README.md

 #### Root Level Files

 - [**`README.md`**](README.md): Project overview, installation, usage, and contribution guidelines.
-  _Update to reflect your project's purpose, setup, and usage instructions._
 - [**`LICENSE.md`**](LICENSE): Default is MIT.
-  _Replace or update if your project uses a different license._
 - [**`CODE_OF_CONDUCT.md`**](CODE_OF_CONDUCT.md): Community standards and expected behavior.
-  _Update contact information or enforcement details as needed._
 - [**`CONTRIBUTING.md`**](CONTRIBUTING.md): Guidelines for contributing to the project.
-  _Customize to match your workflow and requirements._
 - [**`SECURITY.md`**](SECURITY.md): Security policy and vulnerability reporting process.
-  _Update reporting instructions and supported versions._
 - [**`CHANGELOG.md`**](CHANGELOG.md): Track changes, releases, and updates.
-  _Continue to update as your project evolves._
 - [**`.env.required`**](.env.required): Template for required environment variables.
-  _Update to list all environment variables your project needs.
-THIS FILE GETS COMMITTED._
 - [**`.env`**](.env): Actual environment variable values for local development.
-  _Should not be committed to version control; add to `.gitignore`.
-THIS FILE IS EXCLUDED FROM BEING COMMITTED (see [`.gitignore`](.gitignore))_
 - [**`.env.example`**](.env.example): A template for required environment variables.
-  _Should not be committed to version control; add to `.gitignore`._

 - [**`.gitattributes`**](.gitattributes): Defines file handling attributes for Git, such as line endings normalization, diff settings, and linguist overrides.
 Helps maintain cross-platform consistency and proper file treatment in the repository.
 - [**`.gitconfig`**](.gitconfig): Repository-specific Git configuration, such as preferred merge/diff tools and commit templates.
 Allows customizing Git behavior for this project.
 - [**`.gitignore`**](.gitignore): Specifies intentionally untracked files to ignore, such as dependencies, build outputs, environment files, and OS/IDE artifacts.
 Keeps the repository clean and focused on source files.
 - [**`.fs-info`**](.fs-info): Describes the purpose and typical contents of the project root folder.
 Each major folder in the template includes a `.fs-info` file to document its intended role and usage.

-  _Update checklist and sections as needed._

 #### Standard Repository Folders